-JUDGES OF THE KUALA LUMPUR WAR CRIMES TRIBUNAL
+PRESIDENT, KUALA LUMPUR WAR CRIMES TRIBUNAL

-Tunku Sofiah Jewa (70)
+Tunku Sofiah Jewa

-Datuk Mohd Saari bin Yusoff
+Datuk Mohd Saari Yusof

 A barrister-at-law Inner Temple, London, graduated in September 1969.
-Joined the judicial service as Magistrate and Registrar of High Court from 1970 until 1974.
+Joined the judicial service at Magistrate and Registrar of High Court from 1970 until 1974.
 Served as Federal Counsel in Attorney General’s Chambers and in Ministry from 1975 until late 1980.
 Served as President Session Court Alor Setar, Kedah from 1980 until late 1982.
 Served as State Legal Advisor Penang from 1982 until late 1988.
 Served as Judge-Advocate-General in Ministry of Defence in 1988 for over a year.
 Elevated to the bench as Judicial Commissioner in 1990 followed by elevation as High Court Judge in 1992.
-Elevated as judge of Court of Appeal in 2000.
+Elevated as Judge of Court of Appeal in 2000.
 Retired in June 2003.

 For inquires about tribunal please email to firstname.lastname@example.org